 Status: The Hopper Dredge McFARLAND performed 140 days of "active" dredging work along the East and Gulf Coasts moving in excess of 2 million cubic yards of dredged material in FY 2009.
 The Dredge McFARLAND was fully funded annually through FY 2009 using O&M funding for which the vessel worked.
 In FY 2010, her first year in Ready Reserve, the McFARLAND completed her scheduled training exercises in the Delaware River and on two separate occasions, the dredge was activated by USACE Headquarters for a total of 96 days of dredging on the Mississippi River's Southwest Pass.
 The vessel completed her 70 days of training in FY2011 in the Delaware River.
 The vessel was not called out of ready reserve in FY2011 but did complete a 6 month major shipyard overhaul scheduled around her training exercise schedule.
 In FY 2012 the vessel completed her 70 scheduled training days in the Delaware River and was activated for a 30-day assignment for Wilmington District at Morehead City, NC.
 The dredge completed her 70 training days in the Delaware River in FY 2013 and was activated for a 24-day assignment for Wilmington District at Morehead City, NC.
-The dredge completed her 70 training days in the Delaware River in FY 2014 and remains available for any activation requests throughout FY 2016.
+The dredge completed her 70 training days in the Delaware River in FY 2014.
+Currently in FY15, the Dredge McFarland was called out to New Orleans District to dredge emergency shoaling in Southwest Pass for a total of 62 days.
+The Dredge will also dredge a total of 70 days in the Delaware River for FY15.